Readri205/MS4_shopfront/README.md

       * The 'drop down' site page options are coloured 'dark yellow' with the current page shown with an 'off-white' background.
 Note that on a mobile, the drop down lists can prove 'sticky' on selection with touch screen and sometimes go through to the wrong selection.
       * The header image and the carousel images are suitably sized for smaller screens.
     * Desktop / Laptop large screen size
       * The 'Box Content' is effective on wide screens.
-The Materialize Grid System allows for the 'Box Content' to align horizontally in themes that are consistent on each of the 'Home' and 'Search' pages.
+The Bootstrap Grid System allows for the 'Box Content' to align horizontally in themes that are consistent on each of the 'Home' and 'Search' pages.
-      * The header menu system uses the Materialize 'navbar' functionality with the menu option pages listed to the right.
+      * The header menu system uses the Bootstrap 'navbar' functionality with the menu option pages listed to the right.
-      * The navbar is coloured 'dark teal' to make it distinctive from the site pages.
-      * The menu item list is coloured 'dark yellow' to make it visible yet not intrusive when viewing the site details.
+      * The menu item list is coloured 'burgundy' to make it visible yet not intrusive when viewing the site details.
-      * The 'drop down' site page options are coloured 'dark yellow' with the current page shown with an 'off-white' background.
+      * The 'drop down' site page options are coloured 'burgundy' with the current page shown with an 'off-white' background.
-      * The header image and carousel images are designed to be larger and 'impactful' on the larger screen size.

 *   ### Interactive Elements
     * The first key feature of the site is the ability for the user to;